 My fellow veterans, both man and woman.
-If you suffer from PTSD or any other mental health condition and have an unexplained abdominal condition; you may just have IBS.
+If you suffer from PTSD or any other mental health condition and have an unexplained abdominal condition; you may just have IBS and should file for Irritable Bowel Syndrome.
 Don’t wait, be embarrassed and suffer in silence as I did.

-Research it yourself.
+Research IBS yourself and file for Irritable Bowel Syndrome through the VA.
 There is tons of information available regarding IBS.
 Most importantly, if you believe that you have a problem, go to your doctor and explain what’s going on.
 Have them rule out any other possibilities and get the proper treatment.
 I’m glad I did and I’m service connected for it as a primary condition.
 It can also be claimed as a secondary condition.
 Happy stomach, happy mind!

 More about how to file for Irritable Bowel Syndrome

 Deserve a HIGHER VA Rating?
 WE CAN HELP.

 Join our premier education-based membership program, VA Claims Insider Elite, connect with an expert-level Veteran Coach (VC) within minutes, and finally get the rating you deserve.
 Click the button below to start for FREE.

 About the Author